Additivity and Double Coset formulae for the Motivic and \'Etale Becker-Gottlieb transfer: Applications of the Additivity (and Multiplicativity) of the transfer

-This identifies with the projection $\Sigma_{\T}\BGL _{j,+} \ra \Sigma_{\T} {\overline \BGL }_{j,+}$ thereby completing the proof of the corollary in the motivic setting, when all the classifying spaces have been replaced by a fixed finite degree approximation, to order $m$.
+This identifies with the projection ${\Sigma^{\infty}_{\T}}\BGL _{j,+} \ra {\Sigma^{\infty}_{\T}} {\overline \BGL }_{j,+}$ thereby completing the proof of the corollary in the motivic setting, when all the classifying spaces have been replaced by a fixed finite degree approximation, to order $m$.
 One may simply take the (homotopy) colimit as $m \ra \infty$ to obtain the corresponding statement for the infinite classifying spaces.
-The proof of the corresponding statement in the \'etale setting is similar, and is therefore skipped. .2cm
+The proof of the corresponding statement in the \'etale setting is similar, and is therefore skipped. \end{proof} .2cm \begin{remark} In \cite{K}, a motivic variant of the Snaith splitting is worked out.
+However, our approach discussed above is quite different from the approach taken in \cite{K}, as we make strong use of the double coset formulae as in the Mitchell-Priddy paper: \cite{MP}. \end{remark} .2cm